 level camera which would be on Keith Fordyce in time for his opening line “well,

 hi there!”
 At one time or another cameras would be in full view.
 The open studio

 The mods made the show their own, but no Parker-

-Directors of the shown included Michael Lindsay-
+Directors of the show over the years included Michael Lindsay-

-The show’s opening titles launched the catch-
+The show’s opening titles useed the catch-

 All the faces in the business appeared on the show, The Beatles, The Rolling Stones, The Who, Yardbirds, David Bowie, Marc Bolan, Donovan, plus any visiting American act sometimes performing live with their own band, or a band provided by RSG!

 A complimentary Battle of the Bands contest Ready, Steady, Win! appeared in summer 1964 attracting over 4000 entries and offered a first prize of £1000 of equipment, with a second prize of a £750 van, a third prize of £350 of clothes.
 Each show featured six groups a week and a guest panel of judges.

 Even though the show intends to show new record releases in early 1965 they give

 In the Spring of 1965 Elkan Allan, executive producer, decided to change the format